Mayfly277/mayfly277.github.io/_posts/2022-07-20-GOADv2-pwning-part5.md

 rehash
 ```

-- Now let's verify we get all the binaries and options we want :
+- Now let's check we get all the binaries and options we want :

 ```shell
 renameMachine.py